OutSystems/docs-product/src/develop/ui/patterns/mobile/rangesliderinterval.md

 1. Repeat step 6 for the **IntervalEnd** input parameter.

-1. So that the paramenter read the range slider selections, double-click your client action, and from the Toolbox, add the **Assign** action to the client action.
+1. So that the parameter read the range slider selections, double-click your client action, and from the Toolbox, add the **Assign** action to the client action.

     ![](images/rangesliderinterval-11-ss.png)